Top

 An economic concentration is subject to authorization when one of two thresholds is met:

-- Financial: The turnover of the resulting entity in the relevant market is over the amount set by the Regulatory Board, which is currently (2023) set at a joint turnover of USD $90 million.
-For insurance and reinsurance companies, the threshold is USD $96.3 million, and for mergers involving institutions in the national financial system the threshold is USD $1.44 billion, or
+• Financial: The turnover of the resulting entity in the relevant market is over the amount set by the Regulatory Board, which is currently (2025) set at a joint turnover of USD 94 million.
+For insurance and reinsurance companies, the threshold is USD 100.580 million, and for mergers involving institutions in the national financial system, the threshold is USD 1.504 billion, or

-- Economic: As a result of the transaction, the company reaches or increases a market share of 30% or more in the relevant market where the company operates.
+• Economic: As a result of the transaction, the company acquires, reaches, or increases a market share of 30% or more in the relevant market where the company operates.
+This means that even transactions where a market share is not reinforced, but merely acquired, may be subject to compulsory notification.

 Notifications must be made within eight calendar days from the date of the ‘conclusion of the agreement’.
 The Regulation to the LORCPM provides further guidance regarding the 'conclusion' concept in the following manner: